• Home

 4. Long press the degree symbol (°) to reveal the prime and double prime symbols.

-5. Select the prime symbol (′) for feet and the double prime symbol (″) for inches.
+5. Select prime (′) for feet and the double prime (″) for inches.

 6. Check that the correct symbol was inserted.